Recover Deleted Word Documents

 Can deleted .docx files be recovered after emptying the Recycle Bin?

 Often, yes.
-Deleting and emptying the Recycle Bin frees the space but does not erase the data.
-Until new writes reuse it, a scan can recover the document — stop using the drive and scan promptly.
+Deleting and emptying the Recycle Bin frees the space but doesn't erase the data.
+Until new writes reuse it, a scan can recover the document, so stop using the drive and scan promptly.

 How does Word document recovery actually work?